lk16/disarray/README.md

-# No Array
+# Disarray

-This module exports one function with one task:

-to parse JSON messages that have an array as root into a golang struct.
+This module allows parsing JSON array messages into a struct.

 Especially those with different types in the array.
 This gets particularly hairy for complex JSON structures.